Tropical storm Idalia places Florida on alert for major hurricane

 Florida and Cuba are bracing for Tropical Storm Idalia, which is expected to intensify into a dangerous Category 3 hurricane, forecasters say.

-Idalia is expected to gain hurricane force on Monday before making landfall in Big Bend, Florida, on Wednesday, the National Hurricane Center (NHC) said.
+Idalia is expected to gain hurricane force before making landfall in Big Bend, Florida, on Wednesday, the National Hurricane Center (NHC) said.

 Another storm, Franklin, could bring life-threatening storm surges to the US East Coast and Bermuda.